Entrance Auditions

 Strings

 Orchestra is the appropriate performing ensemble.
-Students must play a prepared piece and sight read.
+Students must play a prepared piece and sightread.
 Auditions take place the two days before classes begin each semester.

 Vocal Majors

-Concert Choir is the appropriate major performing ensemble.
+Concert Choir is the appropriate performing ensemble.
 Auditions take place the two days before classes begin each semester.

 Jazz Studies